samuell/luigis_monkey_wrench/README.md

+# DEPRECATED!!!:

+- This library is no longer maintained.
+The functionality of the library has moved into [SciLuigi](https://github.com/samuell/sciluigi).

 # Luigi's Monkey Wrench

 This is a small library (50 LOC exactly, as of Feb 12) that intends to make writing [Luigi]() workflows that use a lot of shell commands